-Transplantation Surgery Department of Surgery
+Transplantation and Hepatobiliary Surgery Department of Surgery

 UF Health transplantation surgeons work closely with a multidisciplinary transplant team, including medicine physicians, nurses, financial coordinators, donor coordinators, administrative support staff, social workers, physical and respiratory therapists and psychologists at the UF Health Shands Transplant Center.